 Step 2 – Choose an area to live

 We chose Switzerland because it is beautiful and has a very high standard of living We chose to move within 2h of Geneva Airport for family reasons, and we chose the Valais because it is insanely sunny, has beautiful jagged mountains and plenty of winter snowfall.
 We chose the 4 Valleys because the ski area is huge and the off-piste almost endless.
 We chose La Tzoumaz because we wanted to spend our best years surrounded by nature in a small village with real community spirit.

 Step 3 – Plan your finances

 Unless you can afford to retire, think about what gives you pleasure, where your energy comes from and how you want to invest your time.
-Then find a business to buy or start up that allows you to really invest your passion into what makes you feel good whislt making enough money to live the dream.
+Then find a business to buy or start up that allows you to really invest your passion into what makes you feel good whilst making enough money to live the dream.
 We bought our agency so that we could help people to have great holidays.
 Our company goal became “Many happy holidaymakers” as we just loved going the extra mile to improve things for visiting mountain-lovers.
-Helping people to realise their property owership dreams gives us immense pleasure and we love to see our chalet and apartment owners sharing their piece of paradise with their freinds and family, or out enjoying the mountains.
+Helping people to realise their property ownership dreams gives us immense pleasure and we love to see our chalet and apartment owners sharing their piece of paradise with their friends and family, or out enjoying the mountains.

 Step 4 – Make it happen